Wikot235/Falling-Sand/README.md

 # Falling sand simulation

-Very simple falling sand simulation made with SDL library.
+Very simple falling sand simulation made with raylib library.

 To compile it, use Visual Studio 2022 (toolset v143).

+### Before using it, please read the license.

-### Constructive criticism and pull requests are welcome :)
+Constructive criticism and pull requests are welcome :)